Blaze Breaks Out on Willesden High Road – Seven Hospitalised

-The fire broke out at 1:08 PM, affecting part of the shop’s ground floor and a section of the ceiling void between the ground and first floors.
-Two people were rescued from a roof using a short extension ladder, while five others managed to leave the property before the arrival of emergency services.
-All seven individuals were taken to hospital by London Ambulance Service crews.
+The fire engulfed part of the shop’s ground floor and the ceiling void between the ground and first floors.
+Two people were rescued from the roof using a short extension ladder.
+Five others escaped before emergency services arrived.
+All seven victims were taken to hospital by London Ambulance Service crews.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.